Gaius Baltar: Arrival at Earth

-When the last Raptor leaves Galactica with Paula, Baltar decides not to go and stays on Galactica to finally do something noble.
-Baltar is issued a rifle and is assigned as part of Galactica's reserve force alongside Caprica Six.
-The "Head Baltar" only seen by Caprica Six and the Head Six seen only by Baltar then appear to them and they both realize they can both see both of them.
-During the assault on the Cylon colony ship, Baltar and Caprica Six defend Galactica from Cylon Centurions: Baltar performs well, taking down at least one Centurion, but in a bout of over-enthusiasm nearly shoots the returning rescue team before he is stopped by Caprica Six.
-The two later find Hera who is running away in a manner that fulfills the Opera House vision (with Galactica substituted for the Opera House).
+When the last Raptor leaves Galactica with Paula, Baltar stays on Galactica to finally do something noble.
+He is issued a rifle and made part of Galactica's reserve force, with Caprica Six.
+The "Head Baltar" only seen by Caprica Six and the Head Six seen only by Baltar then appear to them and they realize they can see both of them.
+During the assault on the Cylon colony ship, Baltar and Caprica Six defend Galactica from Cylon Centurions: Baltar performs well, killing at least one Centurion; in a bout of over-enthusiasm nearly shoots the returning rescue team before he is stopped by Caprica Six.
+The two later find Hera, who is running away in a manner that fulfils the Opera House vision (with Galactica substituted for the Opera House).
 They carry her through the ship to the Opera House and enter it to find themselves in Galactica's CIC with the Final Five in similar positions as they were in the vision.
-Cavil takes Hera hostage, but Baltar tries to talk him down attempting to convince him to end the cycle of violence; in a rare moment of complete sincerity, Baltar confesses that his devout atheism has given way to the possibility of unexplainable, supernatural influence.
+Cavil takes Hera hostage but Baltar tries to talk him down attempting to convince him to end the cycle of violence; in a rare moment of complete sincerity, Baltar confesses that his atheism has given way to the possibility of unexplainable, supernatural influence.
 Baltar's speech causes Cavil to falter and finally gives in when Colonel Tigh offers him resurrection in return for Hera and leaving humanity alone for good.

-Planetside, he is part of the survey crew that discovers a primitive version of humanity which evolved on the planet (which the Colonials later name Earth) and says they can have children with the Colonials and humanoid Cylons.
-As the Colonials and human Cylons depart, Baltar and Caprica Six discuss the possibility of becoming farmers; Baltar indicates that he is ready to accept the lifestyle and is finally at peace with the idea of following in his father's footsteps.
+Coda

+Baltar is part of the survey crew that discovers a primitive version of humanity which evolved on the planet (which the Colonials later name Earth) and says they can have children with the Colonials and humanoid Cylons.
+As the Colonials and human Cylons depart, Baltar and Caprica Six discuss the possibility of becoming farmers; Baltar indicates that he is ready to accept the life and is finally at peace with the idea of following in his father's footsteps.
 Later, while observing Hera with Caprica Six, Baltar and Caprica Six receive a final visit from their ethereal counterparts.
-They reveal Baltar and Caprica have fulfilled their role in God's plan.
-Afterward, the ethereal Beings disappear for the last time, then appear on modern-day Earth 150,000 years later.
+They reveal that Baltar and Caprica have fulfilled their role in God's plan.
+The ethereal Beings disappear for the last time, then appear on modern Earth 150,000 years later.